Characters: Warhammer 40000 Imperial Founders

 - Hypocrite: In The Last Church, he claims that religion is evil because deeply held beliefs lead to violence, citing certain historical examples such as the Crusades to argue the point.
 He has no qualms with leading a genocidal campaign of destruction based on the belief that Humanity Is Superior, though and called said campaign 'the Great Crusade'.
 Bonus points in that he was called out on it in the same story.

 - I Have Many Names: While his birth name is unknown, he is variously known as the Master of Mankind, the Outlander to the Salamanders and people of Nocturne, and the Allfather to the people of Fenris.
 Followers of Chaos refer to him as the False Emperor and the Corpse-God, while Daemons call him the Anathema.
-In addition it's implied that he was several notable historical figures from our time, including possibly Jesus.
+In addition it's implied that he was several notable historical figures from our time, including possibly Jesus and St. George, though his 'dragon' was the Void Dragon.

 - Jerk Ass: The Emperor was not always the nicest of people.
 To be blunt, many of the Primarchs who turned to Chaos did so because the Emperor had done considerable wrongs to them in the first place, which is hinted at in the game canon and usually shown in a more detailed fashion in the Horus Heresy novels.

 - Jerk with a Heart of Gold: Admittedly, for all of the shit that he pulled, the Emperor did everything for the good of mankind.
-Trying to act diplomatically to some of the Xeno Races helps, too.
+Trying to act diplomatically to some of the xeno races helps too, though never to the point of outright tolerance.

-- Kick the Son of a Bitch: Regardless of his intentions, due to the sheer volume of the atrocities he had committed and his titanic arrogance, it is hard to resist having a sensation of joy when Horus tears the Emperor limb from limb.
+- Kick the Son of a Bitch: Regardless of his intentions, due to the sheer volume of the atrocities he had committed and his titanic arrogance, it is hard to resist the feeling that he sort of had it coming as Horus beats him within an inch of his life.

 - King on His Deathbed: The state of the Emperor for the last ten thousand years is basically in a state mere seconds (maybe microseconds) away from death, only "surviving" (in a liberal use of the term) by the Golden Throne.
 Since 5th edition it has been established that the Golden Throne is developing problems that the Adeptus Mechanicus has no knowledge of how to fix, so the Emperor could fully die sometime in the 42nd millennium.
 But since that would require moving the story along, he looks safe for the time being.